brangerbriz/machine-learning-docs/markdown/linear-regression.md

 print('[+] the mean absolute error is {:.1f}'.format(mean_absolute_error(y_hat, y_test)))
 ```

-Linear regression models are very simple, so the model should take no time to train and will begin to produce predictions like the ones below.
+Linear regression models are very simple so the model should take no time to train and will begin to produce predictions like the ones below.

 ```
 [*] training model...